JMHenri/OpenAI-API/readme.md

 # OpenAI Deno Library
 This library exports OpenAI API calls through the OpenAI class.
+Refer to the [OpenAI API documentation](https://platform.openai.com/docs/api-reference/introduction) for more details.

 ## Usage
 Instantiate the OpenAI class with your API key, then call the desired method: